cocogitto/cocogitto/docs/website/ci_cd/README.md

 check commits against the conventional commits specification and create changelogs.

 ::: warning
-The action runs on x86 linux runner only.
+The action runs on x86 Linux runner only.
 :::

 ### Conventional commits check